Walker's Cay: Development as sport fishing location

 Shonnard's 99-year lease began an era in which Walker's Cay was a well-known sport fishing location.
 One of Walker's Cay's seasonal residents was American businessman Robert Abplanalp, the inventor of the modern-day aerosol valve for spray cans.
 Abplanalp bought the lease on the island in 1968 and continued to develop it as a sport fishing destination, not neglecting to pay attention to the conservation of marine life; he began encouraging tag-and-release fishing in the early 1970s.
 Walker's Cay was particularly known as a location for billfishing, with huge Atlantic blue marlin caught in the area; angling for bonefish was also popular there.

-During World War II, Walker's Cay was used by the U.S. military as an anti-submarine base.
+During World War II, Walker's Cay was used by the U.S. Navy as an advanced base for maritime patrol seaplanes from Scouting Squadron 39.
+The seaplane tender USS Christiana was based there to support the aircraft.

 Various celebrities became regular visitors of Walker's Cay, including U.S. President Richard Nixon, actress Jane Fonda, singer Roger Daltrey and athletes like Davey Johnson and Roger Staubach.

 The Walker's Cay marine area was declared a national park, Walker's Cay National Park, in 2002.